venkataganesh45/Individual-Assignment/README.md

 ## Licence

-MIT — see [LICENSE](LICENSE).
+MIT  see [LICENSE](LICENSE).
 You are free to use, modify, and distribute this code with attribution.

 ---

-## Author

-University of Hertfordshire — MLNN Assignment — 2025